axelvaldez/radical-companies/_posts/Blog/2022-05-04-radical-companies-for-the-impatient.markdown

     </tbody>
   </table>
   <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTION</span>s Include <span class="_paradigm">RETROSPECTIVE</span>s</h3>
    <p>At a <span class="_paradigm">RADICAL RETROSPECTIVE</span>, members discuss the criteria they used to allocate <span class="_paradigm">RAD</span>s.
-Participation in these Retrospectives is voluntary and members can share as much or as little of their criteria as they like.
+Participation in these <span class="_paradigm">RETROSPECTIVE</span>s is voluntary and members can share as much or as little of their criteria as they like.
 These do not prevent people from making their own decisions, but it serves as a guide.</p>
   <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTION</span>s Include Feedback</h3>
    <p>Anybody who wants to can call for a feedback session after a <span class="_paradigm">DISTRIBUTION</span>.
 In particular, people who didn&rsquo;t get anything or significantly less than they expected would want to do this.
 It might be difficult to hear the feedback, but it&rsquo;s the way to grow.
 It can help resolve latent tensions, correct wrong impressions, and get better results in the future.</p>
   <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTION</span>s Are Transparent</h3>